XenithMusic/RedPanda/README.md

 ### Notices

 1. This README is not completed!
 Images and more sections will be added soon!
-2. Instances of [?] mean that because RedPanda is still in early development, we don't have all of the details yet.
+2. [?] means we don't have the details yet due to RedPanda being incomplete

 ### Introduction